-In the case of release, the MS is ordered to interrupt the Temporary Block Flow.
+In the case of release, the MS is ordered to interrupt the Temporary Block Flow for the TBF being released.
 The MS shall then reorganise the uplink buffer and issue a new Packet Channel Request to continue the uplink transfer with the RLC Data Blocks containing untransferred (i.e. on the RLC/MAC layer unacknowledged) LLC frames.

-A change in assignment may also be initiated by the network, in which case the Packet Uplink Assignment, Packet Timeslot Reconfigure, DTM Assignment Command or Packet Assignment message is issued.
+A change in assignment may also be initiated by the network, in which case the Packet Uplink Assignment, Packet Timeslot Reconfigure, Multiple TBF Uplink Assignment, Multiple TBF Timeslot Reconfigure, DTM Assignment Command or Packet Assignment message is issued.

-6.6.4.7.3 Fixed Allocation
+6.6.4.7.3 Void